pallets-eco/flask-debugtoolbar/docs/panels.rst

 --------
     flask_debugtoolbar.panels.versions.VersionDebugPanel

 Shows the installed Flask version.
+The expanded view displays all installed packages and their versions as detected by ``setuptools``.

 Time